SFort/MC-OCAIP/README.md

 by creating `ocaip/sha1pow` and putting the amount of zero bits inside.
 The recommended value is: `24`
 Higher values mean longer wait time
-They can also require multiple proofs of work, for example 2 23 leadingZero ones by inserting `23*2`.
+They can also require multiple proofs of work, for example two 23 leadingZero ones by inserting `23*2`.

 ____________________________________________________